Multi-communicating: Equivocality

-The notion of equivocality is closely related to topic or theme of communication, which may help to determine the success of multi-communicating.
 Equivocality refers to the possibility for multiple interpretations of an issue.
-These multiple interpretations can possibly lead to disagreements regarding an issue.
-Reinsch and Turner (2007), study suggest that the higher the potential for equivocality in a conversation, the more likely an individual is to pick a medium of communication that is rich in contextual cues, or that has high media-richness.
+These multiple interpretations can lead to disagreements regarding an issue.
+Reinsch and Turner's study suggests that the higher the potential for equivocality in a conversation, the more likely an individual is to pick a medium of communication that is rich in contextual cues or has high media-richness.

 Presence allocator

 Presence allocators will divide their presence among multiple interactions.
-The physiological and cognitive perspective, is presented in presence allocators, which typically show how people are able to think faster than they are able to speak or type.
-Thus, most neuroscientific studies imply that we are not truly cognitively capable of multitasking; but just able to switch between tasks.
+The physiological and cognitive perspectives are presented in presence allocators, which typically show how people are able to think faster than they are able to speak or type.
+Most neuroscientific studies imply that people are not truly cognitively capable of multitasking, but only able to switch between tasks.
 This means that those who are most skilled at apparent multitasking, or multi-communicating, are essentially very quick at juggling their attention between messages.

-There are limits to our working memory that in turn restrict our cognitive information processing capabilities.Performance deteriorates when these limits are exceeded.
+There are limits to an individual's working memory that restricts cognitive information processing capabilities.
+Performance deteriorates when these limits are exceeded.
 Because of these limits, performing two tasks at the same time or rapidly switching between two tasks results in decreased task performance in terms of accuracy and response time.
 These problems can be partially alleviated (but not eliminated) by practice.

-Overall, research advocates that presence allocators have the most successful experiences with multi-communicating episodes when engaged in multiple conversations with contextually appropriate media around similar topics.
-Likewise, the frequent reports of unsuccessful multi-communicating episodes include a sense of high intensity, equivocality and theme confusion.
-In those cases, information overload can occur to the point where a conversation slows down, becomes confounded or altogether stops.
+Research suggests that presence allocators have the most successful experiences with multi-communicating episodes when engaged in multiple conversations with contextually appropriate media around similar topics.

 Implications

-The first studies of multi-communicating began when instant messaging first became common practice.
-While the study of multi-communicating is still in its emergent stages, it appears to be increasingly relevant to a fast-paced, multitasking society.
+Studies on multi-communicating began when instant messaging became common practice.